Nikita1Belov/Java-Advanced-OOP/module_2/exercise_4/README.md

 ## H2 Let's create a few classes for this task.
-Let's try to incupsulate specific logic in specific classes.
+Let's try to encupsulate specific logic in specific classes.

 **TicketType**
 This class stores only ticket types: